 With London Fashion Week turning 40 this week, in true SPHERE style we have pulled a few images out of the archives to see what vintage looks have made it to 2024.
 Did polka dots ever go out of style?
 Is 1920s layering back in?
 And which designers are still modernising Dior's 'New Look'?

 We all know Christian Dior.
 The cinched in waist, full skirt, wide shoulders.
 This silhouette, better known as Dior’s ‘New Look’, has always influenced other designers.
-Whether than be now, or the the year after Dior first released it in 1947.
+Whether that be now, or the the year after Dior first released it in 1947.
 Displayed here, in the Maggy Rouff Spring Fashion Show of 1948.
-As the model struts in a white organdie evening gown inspired from Dior’s New Look, adorned with large white polka dots.
+As the model struts in a white organdie evening gown inspired by Dior’s New Look, adorned with large white polka dots.
 Now, polka dots.
 Did they ever go?
 Or did they always stay in vogue.

 Paul Costelloe also deserved a humble mention here for this fabulous corseted bandeau dress with a puff skirt.
 Pieced together by a leafy cyan pattern, this simple but dimensional design effectively nods to those ruffled skirts of the 1800s with an avant-garde take.